FlamingLeo/yt-dlp-gui/README.md

 and a half later.

 For legacy purposes, I uploaded the last version unchanged before the rewrite in the legacy folder.
+In order to use the legacy version, the yt-dlp executable must be in the same directory as the Python script.